-

 These toys also provide a very gentle way to invite children to make meaning out of their environment by focusing on sounds, textures, and movement through sights.
 A textured ball can spark your child's imagination in many fun directions, and you can even use it to help build hand strength and improve coordination skills.Β

-Stacking cups, wooden Montessori educational toys, and brightly colored puzzles for assembling, all encourage fine motor, gross motor development, and most importantly, FUN!
+Stacking cups,Β wooden Montessori educational toys,Β and brightly colored puzzles for assembly all encourage fine motor and gross motor development, and, most importantly, FUN!
 In conclusion, sensory play is more than an activity.
-Sensory play is a foundation of confidence, creativity, and calmness that can help create a joyful and meaningful childhood experience.
+Sensory play is a foundation for confidence, creativity, and calmness that can help create a joyful, meaningful childhood experience.

 Sensory Toys for Every Age Group